Equality and Diversity

 A duty to publish an Equal Pay Report, gender pay gap data and occupational segregation information

-We published our Equal Pay Statement and Gender Pay Gap Report for 2017.
+We have published our composite Equal Pay Statement and Gender Pay Gap Report for 2017.
 The report set out details of the gender pay gap between men and women, the occupational segregation profile of the Scottish Fire and Rescue, where there are clusters of men and women working in particular areas, and the action plan of how we will ensure that our pay and reward practices are fair and transparent.
 The Equal Pay Statement and Gender Pay Gap Report for 2015 is also available.